acousticainc/controller-script-api-docs/docs/API Sections/MIDI.md

 ### messageType
-The following list holds the constants available for MIDI message types:
+The following list holds the properties available for MIDI message types:

 - MIDI.NOTE_ON
 - MIDI.NOTE_OFF